-Most people don’t think of accountants as crime-fighting superheroes, but to many people in the Spokane area, Sara Melendy, PhD ’05, is just that.
+Most people don’t think of accountants as crime-fighting superheroes, but to many people in the Spokane area, Sara (Melendy) Kern, PhD ’05, is just that.

-Melendy eagerly took up the cause.
-With the hard work of Melendy, Bolton, Gary Weber, associate professor and director of accounting programs at Gonzaga, Stacey Carr, detective at the Spokane Police Department, Shane Smith, Spokane County deputy prosecuting attorney, and Marie Rice, president of the Spokane Chapter of the Association of Certified Fraud Examiners, the JFVP was born.
+Kern eagerly took up the cause.
+With the hard work of Kern, Bolton, Gary Weber, associate professor and director of accounting programs at Gonzaga, Stacey Carr, detective at the Spokane Police Department, Shane Smith, Spokane County deputy prosecuting attorney, and Marie Rice, president of the Spokane Chapter of the Association of Certified Fraud Examiners, the JFVP was born.

 The cases the students work on are referred to the JFVP by various law enforcement agencies in the Spokane area and are selected based on several criteria, such as the condition and availability of the books and records and the likely cooperation of the victim.